ilyasofficial1617/SnK-Consultation/README.md

 ~~theme color choosing~~
 ~~bug page 3 speciality into doctor list, data supposed to be filtered consistently~~
 github wiki :

-screen explain parameter, variable, function, custom component :
+  - screen explain parameter, variable, function, custom component :
+    - App
+    - HomeScreen
+    - SpecialityListScreen
+    - DoctorListScreen
+  - explain that detail will be in comment in code files

 add more comment on obscure code separate cluttered styling